Why Do We Pay Taxes?

 Kinds of Taxes

 Federal.
-The federal government will receive $3.4 trillion in tax revenue in fiscal year 2019.
+The federal government will receive $3.6 trillion in tax revenue in fiscal year 2020.
 Half comes from personal income taxes.
 A third comes from payroll taxes, which is also a tax on income.
-Corporate taxes only pay 10 percent of the burden.
+Corporate taxes only pay 7% of the burden.
 The rest is paid by excise taxes, tariffs, estate taxes, and earnings from the Federal Reserve's holdings.

 State.
-States collected almost $1.6 trillion in 2016 (most recent available).
+States collected almost $1.6 trillion in 2016.
+This is the year with the most recent figures available.
 More than one-third of state revenue comes from the federal government.
 Most of that pays for the Medicaid health care program for low-income families.

-Sales taxes contribute 23.1 percent.
-Income taxes contributed 18 percent.
-Charges and fees for state universities, public hospitals, and toll roads add another 18 percent.
-States receive 5 percent of their income from license fees, estate taxes and severance taxes.
-Only 2.4 percent is from corporate income taxes.
+Sales taxes contribute 23.1%.
+Income taxes contributed 18%.
+Charges and fees for state universities, public hospitals, and toll roads add another 18%.
+States receive 5% of their income from license fees, estate taxes and severance taxes.
+Only 2.4% is from corporate income taxes.
 States keep business taxes low because they compete to attract companies and their jobs.

 Local.
 This category includes cities, school districts, and counties.
 They collected $1.6 trillion in 2016.
 More than one-third of their revenue comes from intergovernmental transfers.
 That includes state government aid for school districts and federal government payments for low-income housing.

-Property taxes contribute 29.8 percent.
-Fees for water, sewage, and parking meters add 22.6 percent.
-Sale taxes furnish 7.2 percent.
-Some cities charge stadium and business license fees, supplying 2.4 percent to the total local revenue base.
-Other cities also charge income taxes, providing 2 percent to the total.
+Property taxes contribute 29.8%.
+Fees for water, sewage, and parking meters add 22.6%.
+Sale taxes furnish 7.2%.
+Some cities charge stadium and business license fees, supplying 2.4% to the total local revenue base.
+Other cities also charge income taxes, providing 2% to the total.

 How the Government Uses Taxes